aws-samples/aws-batch-comp-infrastructure-sample/README.md

 aws --profile [PROFILE_NAME] sts get-caller-identity
 ```

-In case you get an error message, see the troubleshooting section at the bottom of this document.
+In case you get an error message, see the [Troubleshooting](#troubleshooting) section at the bottom of this document.

-We recommend that you follow the steps in the section [Basic Account Configuration](#basic-account-configuration) at the bottom of this page to track your spending.
-Make sure you go through that section once you've set up your infrastructure.
+We recommend that once you've gone through the steps for setting up the AWS Solver Infrastructure, you follow the steps in the section [Basic Account Configuration](#basic-account-configuration) to track your spending.
+For now, we'll continue with the setup.

 ### Creating the AWS Solver Infrastructure within the Account